tvhahn/EarthGAN/README.md

 EarthGAN - Earth Mantle Surrogate Modeling
 ==============================

 > Can a surrogate model of the [Earth’s Mantle Convection data set](https://scivis2021.netlify.app/data/) be built such that it can be readily run in a web-browser and produce high-fidelity    results?
 We're trying to do just that through the use of a generative adversarial network.
+We are in active research.

 See how the GAN currently works!
 Open up the Colab notebook and generate some "fake" data: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/tvhahn/EarthGAN/blob/master/notebooks/3.0_generate_fake_example.ipynb)